Super Hero Engineering with LEGO« Materials

 When the participants have satisfied basic requirements of a project, they are encouraged to further explore engineering applications of the principles and construction methods by inspecting, testing, modifying, and rebuilding.
 At the end of each class session, students are expected to dismantle their projects and put away their materials.

-Will the students take anything home with them at the conclusion of the summer camp?
+Will the students take anything home with them at the conclusion of the summer program?

 |1st, 2nd, 3rd Class Levers||Motors, batteries, leads|